bcogs/shmsync/README.md

       m->Unlock();
       return 0;
   }
-  shmsync::Lock lock(mutex);  // or you can use RTTI to avoid mistakes std::cout << "the parent acquired the lock" << std::endl;
+  shmsync::Lock lock(mutex);  // or you can use RAII to avoid mistakes std::cout << "the parent acquired the lock" << std::endl;
   return 0;
 }